 Example rail journey

 Depart London St Pancras at 06:31 to Paris Nord.
 Change to Paris-Lyon and take 10:50 TGV to St-Gervais-les-Bain, arriving 15:36.
-From there it’s a 15-minute transfer.
+From there it’s just a five-minute transfer.

 Stubai, Austria